 Sweet Potato Casserole Recipe Ingredients

-- Old fashioned oats – Along with the nuts, they give the crumble topping plenty of hearty texture.
+- Old fashioned oats – For hearty texture.

-- Garlic – Along with the herbs, garlic is key for giving this sweet potato casserole its delicious savory taste.
+- Garlic – Along with the herbs, garlic gives this sweet potato casserole its delicious savory taste.

 Find the complete recipe with measurements below.